Audits & Risk Disclosure

 Centralization Risk

-Firm Finance Protocol is designed to be as limited and decentralized as possible.
-The only parameters in the protocol which can be updated or changed by Firm Finance governance are:
+Firm Money Protocol is designed to be as limited and decentralized as possible.
+The only parameters in the protocol which can be updated or changed by governance are:

 - Debt limits for each collateral type, which can be lowered at any time but only raised by a factor of 2x with a 7 day timelock.